statwonk/ansible-macbook/readme.md

 ## Disclaimer
 Obviously run this at your own risk.
 By running this on your machine you're saying that you totally trust me without reservation.
+I cannot take the blame if you run this and are left with a broken configuration... all I have to say for now is that this works on my machine!